frasertweedale/blog-fp/posts/2021-05-23-tax-combinators.md

 defining many kinds of taxes.

 My [*tax-ato*][tax-ato-github] package builds upon *tax* to provide types and behaviour for tax in Australia.
-In additional to the kinds of taxes described in this article it also handles captial gains tax, [franking credits][], student loan repayments, deductions, and other concepts.
+In addition to the kinds of taxes described in this article it also handles capital gains tax, [franking credits][], student loan repayments, deductions, and other concepts.
 I use it to predict and record my own tax obligations.
 If you need to perform calculations related to